ronappleton/php-mvc-example/README.md

  php -S localhost:8080 public/index.php
  ```

-From you project base directory will run the framework.
+From your project base directory will run the framework.
+You can then open your browser and head to http://localhost:8080 to use.